 Newton famously put his PHYSICAL axioms on the first pages of Principia.
 In methodological analogy ECONOMIC axioms have to be laid down by economists.
-This defines the subject matter/paradigm.
+Axioms define the subject matter/paradigm.

 The actual situation is this: Orthodoxy clings to a thoroughly refuted axiom set and Heterodoxy so far has failed to formulate a new one.
 As Keynes famously put it: “Yet, in truth, there is no remedy except to throw over the axiom of parallels and to work out a non-Euclidean geometry.
 Something similar is required to-day in economics.”
 (1973, p.
 16)

 Only retarded economists still maintain that axioms apply exclusively to mathematics.

 There is but ONE way to build up a valid theory: “The basic concepts and laws which are not logically further reducible constitute the indispensable and not rationally deducible part of the theory.
 It can scarcely be denied that the supreme goal of all theory is to make the irreducible basic elements as simple and as few as possible without having to surrender the adequate representation of a single datum of experience.”
 (Einstein, 1934, p.
 165)